datahub-project/datahub/docs/managed-datahub/datahub-api/graphql-api/incidents-api-beta.md

 }
 ```

-### Examples&#x20;
+### Examples

 Imagine that we've fixed our Dataset with urn `urn:li:dataset:(abc)` so that it's passing validation.
-Now we want to mark the Dataset as healthy, so stakeholders and downstream consumers know it's ready to use.&#x20;
+Now we want to mark the Dataset as healthy, so stakeholders and downstream consumers know it's ready to use.

-To do so, we need the URN of the Incident that we raised previously.&#x20;
+To do so, we need the URN of the Incident that we raised previously.

 _Request_